pgcentralfoundation/pgrx/DESIGN.md

 ## Rust Bindings Generation

 pgx uses [`bindgen`](https://github.com/rust-lang/rust-bindgen) to generate Rust "bindings" from Postgres' C headers.
-Ultimately, a Rust version of Postgres' internal structs, typedefs, functions, globals, and enums is generated.
+Ultimately, Rust versions of Postgres' internal structs, typedefs, functions definitions, globals, and enums are generated.

 The generated bindings are part of the sibling `pgx-pg-sys` crate and are exported through `pgx` as the `::pg_sys` module.
 One set of bindings are generated for each supported Postgres version, and the proper one is used based on Rust